zacharyzhu2023/CS61B/proj3/gitlet/gitlet-design.md

 This class contains the files to be added in the Gitlet directory through a commit.

 **Fields**
-1. ArrayList<File> filesAdded: An ArrayList of files to be committed.
+1. ArrayList<File> filesAdded: An ArrayList of files to be added when committed.
+2. ArrayList<File> filesDeleted: An ArrayList of files to be deleted when committed.

 ## File/Blob--File will likely extent or implement Blob
 This class contains the necessary information about each file/object.